wu-zechen/wu-zechen.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Zechen, a researcher in Computer Science at Brown University, working under the guidance of [Amy Greenwald](https://cs.brown.edu/people/faculty/amy/) and [Ronald Parr](https://users.cs.duke.edu/~parr/). <span style="color:red">
+I'm Zechen, a PhD student in Computer Science at Duke University advised by [Ronald Parr](https://users.cs.duke.edu/~parr/).
+Previously, I was  a research fellow in Computer Science at Brown University, working under the guidance of [Amy Greenwald](https://cs.brown.edu/people/faculty/amy/). <span style="color:red">
 Our latest research paper, **A Unifying View of Linear Function Approximation in Off-Policy RL Through Matrix Splitting and Preconditioning**, is now available.</span> [Click here to read it.](https://arxiv.org/pdf/2501.01774)

 My primary research interest are: